pyroscope/pyrocore/docs/troubleshooting.rst

 .. note::

     Please describe your problem clearly, and provide any pertinent information.
+    What are the version numbers of software and OS?
     What did you do?
     What was the unexpected result?
     If things worked and ‘suddenly’ broke, what did you change?

     On IRC, don't ask if somebody is there, just describe your problem.